alejorrojas/utn-compiler/README.md

 ## Getting Started 🧩

-To get started with the Parser Docbook - HTML, follow these steps:
+To get started with the Compiler Docbook - HTML, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/parser-docbook-html.git`
 2. Install the necessary dependencies: JFlex - CUP.